appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/partials/checklist.md

 * [ ] Practice the example interview questions and review the confirmation questions.
 * [ ] Figure out which start date ([SF][sf], [NY][ny], [Online][online]) and tuition plan ([In Person][in-person-tuition], [Online][online-tuition]) you prefer. *These questions are for administrative purposes.
 Your answers will not affect your admissions decision.*
 * [ ] Look through the [FAQ][faq] and list out any further questions you may have.
 You can ask your interviewer when the time comes.
-* [ ] Take a photo or get a copy of your high school (secondary school) diploma or transcript.
+* [ ] Take a photo or get a copy of your high school or college diploma (or equivalent) OR transcript.
 *If you are accepted, you will be required to email this before you enroll.*